You are currently viewing Raise Funds for Startup India

 • Do they have the time to put in the effort?
 Early-stage start-up workers frequently have demanding work hours.

 • According to a 2018 poll by MetLife and the U.S. Chamber of Commerce, start-up founders put in days with more than 14 hours of labour.
-A team may find it difficult to succeed if they aren’t prepared to give an idea the majority of their waking hours.
+A team may struggle to succeed if they aren’t prepared to give an idea for the majority of their waking hours.

 • Size of the market?
-The scope of an opportunity for a start-up is determined by the size of its market.
+The scope of an opportunity for a start-up is determined by its market size.
 Businesses that are fixated on specialised technology may outperform their competitors, but for what reason?
 Financials that are too tiny to sustain may result from too small marketplaces.

-A business may have a chance of joining the 10% of early-stage firms that survive if it can successfully respond to all of these questions.
+A business may be able to join the 10% of early-stage firms that survive if it can successfully respond to all of these questions.

 Kanakkupillai